Horry-Guignard House — Columbia, South Carolina

 SC Picture Project | Richland County | Horry-Guignard House

 This historic home in downtown Columbia is one of the oldest in the capital city.
 Now undergoing restoration efforts as part of the University of South Carolina School of Law, the home was likely built prior to 1813 for Revolutionary War veteran Colonel Peter Horry.
 At some point John Gabriel Guignard, Surveyor General of South Carolina from 1798 through 1802, acquired the home.
 Guignard is responsible for the early design of the city and laid out the first streets of Columbia.

-Today the home, along with an unidentified outbuilding, stands near the university campus where it will soon become part of the new School of Law complex.
+Today the home, along with an unidentified outbuilding (seen below), stands near the university campus where it was completely restored to become part of the new School of Law complex.
 Previously the home had served for decades as the headquarters for the Columbia Music Festival Association.

 The Horry-Guignard House is listed in the National Register: